Kornblut: Gamecocks looking at kicker Ryan Fitzgerald for 2019 class

 USC is involved with 6-9 PF Wildens Leveque, a native of Brockton, Mass., who attends Gould Academy in Maine.
 The interest is strong enough that Leveque scheduled an official visit to USC for this past weekend only to see it postponed by the storm.
 He is trying to reschedule.
 “I’m excited on visiting the school soon to see what they have there to offer,” Leveque said.
 “I like the way they are coached, especially the way Chris Silva evolved from his freshman year to now having a shot at the NBA.”
 Leveque said he is scheduled for an official visit to VCU this weekend.
 DePaul, George Mason, Massachusetts, Penn State, Providence, Rutgers and Virginia Tech are some of his other reported offers.
 Last season Leveque averaged 14 points, 13 rebounds and 2 blocks per game.

 USC offered 6-8 Chandler Lawson of Oak Hill Prep, Va.
-He’s a native of Memphis and also has offers from Georgia Tech, Kansas, Florida, Ole Miss, Memphis and others.
+He’s a native of Memphis and also has offers from Georgia Tech, Kansas, Florida, Mississippi, Memphis and others.

-6-7 Christian Brown, formerly of Lower Richland, but now living in Atlanta, had an in home visit last Tuesday with the entire Georgia coaching staff.
-Brown is planning an unofficial visit to Georgia September 29th and an official during the season.
+6-7 Christian Brown, formerly of Lower Richland, but now living in Atlanta, had an in-home visit last Tuesday with the entire Georgia coaching staff.
+Brown is planning an unofficial visit to Georgia on Sept.
+29 and an official during the season.
 He said Tom Crean has made him a priority target and is showing a lot of interest.
-He had planned an unofficial to Maryland this past weekend but the storm nixed that.
+He had planned an unofficial to Maryland this past weekend, but the storm nixed that.

 6-1 Tre Jackson of Blythewood had an in-home visit last week with Iowa State.
 He was scheduled to visit Florida Gulf Coast this past weekend but did not make the trip.
 He is scheduled for Iowa State this weekend.
 He has been to Murray State and Winthrop.
 He also has a USC offer.

-Clemson is one of the final 8 with 6-1 Al-Amir Dawes of Newark, N.J.
+Clemson is one of the final eight with 6-1 Al-Amir Dawes of Newark, N.J.
 The others are Connecticut, Seton Hall, La Salle, Wichita State, TCU, St. John’s and Providence.

 6-4 Alex Hemenway of Newburgh, Ind., said Clemson and DePaul are scheduled to watch him in open gym this week.
 He recently took an official visit to Bradley.